Latent Image (Star Trek: Voyager): Actor commentary

 Robert Picardo said that this is not only his favorite Voyager episode, but also the most important in the development of the Doctor's character.

 Reception

 In 2012, Den of Geek ranked "Latent Image" as one of the top ten episodes of Star Trek: Voyager.

 In 2020, SyFy ranked this the 5th best episode of Star Trek: Voyager, commending it as a "powerful drama" that mixed a whodunnit with a medical storyline.

+As of 2025, "Latent Image" ranks as the 18th most popular, user-rated Voyager episode on IMDB with a weighted score of 8.3 out of 10.

 Releases

 On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby 5.1 Digital Audio track.